-Pursuant to the requirements of the Securities Act of 1933, the Registrant certifies that it has reasonable grounds to believe that it meets all of the requirements for filing on Form S-3 and has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of Austin, state of Texas, on the 21st day of May, 2003.
+Pursuant to the requirements of the Securities Act of 1933, the Registrant certifies that it has reasonable grounds to believe that it meets all of the requirements for filing on Form S-3 and has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of Austin, state of Texas, on the 21st day of August, 2003.

-ADVANCED MICRO DEVICES, INC.

 By: /s/ ROBERT J. RIVET

-Røbert J. Rivet Senior Vice President and Chief Financial Office er
+Robert J. Rivet Senior Vice President and Chief Financial Officer

-Pursuant to the requirements of the Securities Act of 1933, this R of May, 2003. egistration Statement has been signed below by the following persons in the capacities and on the e 21st day
+Pursuant to of August, 2003. the requirements of the Securities Act of 1933, this Registra ation Statement has been signed below by the following persons in the capacities and on the 21st day

 Signature Title

-Director, President and Chief Executive Officer (Principal Executive Offi icer)
+Director, President and C Chief Executive Officer (Principal Executive Officer)

 Hector de J. Ruiz

 Chairman

 W. J. Sanders III

-/s/ ROBERT J. RIVET Senior Vice President and Chief Financial Officer (Principal Financial and Accounting Officer) d
+/s/ ROBERT J. RIVET Senior Vice President ar Accounting Officer) nd Chief Financial Officer (Principal Financial and

 Robert J. Rivet Accounting Officer)

 Director

 Friedrich Baur

 Director

 Charles M. Blalack

 Director

 R. Gene Brown

 Director

 Robert B. Palmer

 Director

 Leonard Silverman

 By: /s/ ROBERT J. RIVET

 Robert J. Rivet attorney-in-fact